 By Ferry

 If you’re traveling from Italy by ferry, you will arrive at Patras port, not far from the center of town.
+Ferry routes and frequency are seasonal.
+The Patras–Sami (Kefalonia)–Pisaetos (Ithaca) line is a key connection, but sailing days and times change between winter and summer timetables.

-When Is The Best Time To Visit Patra
+Best Time To Visit Patras

 Like the rest of the country, the city enjoys a mild Mediterranean climate, with long hot summers and short, often rainy winters.